Multiband dispersion and warped vortices of strongly-interacting photons: Results

-A key feature of Eqs.~\eqref{eq:twothree} is the all-to-all interaction between the wavefunction components, arising from their coupling to the state with all excitations in the Rydberg state ($SS$ or $SSS$).
-The interaction potentials $V_2$ and $V_3$ originate from van-der-Walls (vdW) interactions between the Rydberg atoms and depend on the polariton coordinates,
+A key feature of Eqs.~\eqref{eq:two} and \eqref{eq:three} is the all-to-all interaction between the wavefunction components, arising from their coupling to the state with all excitations in the Rydberg state ($SS$ or $SSS$).
+The interaction potentials $V_2$ and $V_3$ depend on the polariton coordinates,